Biography

 MA (Cantab) MSc

-While studying for his first degree at Magdalene College, Cambridge, Ian began painting the historic architecture of the city.
-This lead to representation by the region’s leading commercial gallery, a major exhibit in the city, and an offer from Cambridge University Press to publish his exceptional volume of watercolours Cambridge Footsteps: a passage through time.
+While studying Natural Sciences at Cambridge University (Magdalene 1990), Sheldon began painting the historic architecture of the city.
+This soon lead to representation by the region’s leading commercial gallery, a major exhibit in the city, and then an offer from Cambridge University Press to publish his exceptional volume of watercolours, Cambridge Footsteps: a passage through time in 2009.
 This collection of paintings is taken from over ten years of work and was launched to celebrate the University’s 800th anniversary.
+The originals have been sent to collectors all around the world, notably Cambridge University Press and a London-based private collector who has graciously loaned his collection to the Cambridge Judge Business School.

 Further recognition has come from the University of Alberta, where Sheldon did his second degree.
-Combining his talents as an artist with his academic knowledge of wildlife, he has published dozens of nature guides that grace the bookshelves across North America.
+Combining his talents as an artist with his academic knowledge of wildlife, his illustrations have been published in dozens of nature guides that grace bookshelves across North America.
 Hundreds of the original entomological illustrations are now a permanent part of the university’s highly reputed Bruce Peel Special Collections Library, serving as a testament to the artist’s skill in yet another creative arena and a wonderful legacy to the province and country.

 For more information about specifics to Sheldon’s art career navigate using the menu bar at top.